 The ranges of numbers given below are based on the results of several studies that have used different treatment regimens or included slightly different groups of patients.

-The cure rate for children with advanced (stage III or IV) diffuse large B-cell lymphoma ranges from about 80% to 90%.
+The long-term survival rate for children and teens with advanced (stage III or IV) DLBCL ranges from about 80% to 90%.

 The long-term survival rate for limited stage anaplastic large cell lymphoma (ALCL) is about 90%.

 ALCL is more likely to be advanced at the time it is diagnosed, for which the long-term survival rate is in the range of 60% to 75%.

 Remember, all of these survival rates are only estimates – they can't predict what will happen with any child.
 We understand that these statistics can be confusing and may lead you to have more questions.
 Talk to your child's doctor if you'd like to get a better understanding of what these numbers mean.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Gross TG, Kamdar KY, Bollard CM.
 Chapter 19: Malignant Non-Hodgkin Lymphomas in Children.
 In: Blaney SM, Adamson PC, Helman LJ, eds.
 Pizzo and Poplack’s Principles and Practice of Pediatric Oncology.
 8th ed.
 Philadelphia Pa: Lippincott Williams & Wilkins; 2021.